MrManiacc/CraftRoyale/README.md

 * /clan help - list help for clan command.
 * /clan create - create a clan.
 * /clan promote (player) - promotes a player in your clan.
+* /clan demote (player) - demotes a player in your clan.

 # Arena Component **[component]**